Note 7 - Fair Value Measurements

 The estimated fair values of the Company’s other financial assets and liabilities as of

 The carrying value of cash, cash equivalents and restricted cash approximates fair value.
 The fair value of the Company’s long-term debt was estimated based upon quoted market prices or by using discounted cash flow analysis based on estimated current rates for similar types of arrangements.
-It was
+The long-term debt balance includes

 notpracticable to estimate the fair value of certain of the Company’s investments, at cost, in